dart-lang/language/accepted/future-releases/constant-update-2018/feature-specification.md

-Potentially constant expressions were previously defined in terms of "expressions that would be constant if constructor arguments are replaced with constants of types matching the context", but something was a constant expression if it evaluated to a value without throwing.
+Potentially constant expressions were previously defined in terms of "expressions that would be constant if constructor arguments are replaced with constants of types matching the context", but such an expression was only a constant expression if it evaluated to a value without throwing.

-That was not a functional definition, so it has been changed to an entirely syntactic definition which allows some syntactic constructs where the sub-expressions are also potentially constant.
+That was not a practically useful definition, so it has been changed to an entirely syntactic definition which allows some syntactic constructs when thier sub-expressions are also potentially constant.
 There is no need to evaluate anything to determine if an expression is potentially constant, and there is no *type* requirements on the expression.